TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

 In this example the first method call adds fields using :php:`ExtensionManagementUtility::addTCAcolumns()`.
+This ensures that the fields are registered in :php:`$GLOBALS['TCA']`.
 Parameters:

 1. Name of the table to which the fields should be added.
 2. An array of the fields to be added.
 Each field is represented in the :ref:`TCA syntax for columns <t3tca:columns>`.

-Afterwards the fields are added to the "types" definition of the :sql:`fe_users` table by calling :php:`ExtensionManagementUtility::addToAllTCAtypes()`.
+Since the fields are only registered but not used anywhere,  the fields are afterwards added to the "types" definition of the :sql:`fe_users` table by calling :php:`ExtensionManagementUtility::addToAllTCAtypes()`.
 Parameters:

 1. Name of the table to which the fields should be added.
 2. Comma-separated string of fields, the same syntax used in the